What's in a name? Grayson is top baby name in 2020 at Mayo in Austin - Albert Lea Tribune

 - Everly

-- Ava, Emma, Grace, Reese, Sophia, Sophia and Stella (tie)
+- Ava, Emma, Grace, Reese, Sophia and Stella (tie)

 Boys